 Emily has recently been in the New York Spectacular starring the Radio City Rockettes at Radio City Music Hall and was a guest soloist at Lincoln Center.
 Prior to that, she played the role of Tanya in MAMMA MIA! in the Caribbean and Europe.
 Emily was also seen as a guest soloist at Carnegie Hall and as “Mezzo” in VOCA PEOPLE(*Lucille Lortel Award) Off-Broadway and its Dubai, Israel and Japan tours.
 With VOCA PEOPLE, she was also seen on The Jimmy Fallon Show, The MDA Telethon and as a special guest with Sting.
 She has also been a guest on NBC’s Celebrity Apprentice singing alongside Cyndi Lauper.
 Emily has been the guest soloist with numerous symphonies including: Indianapolis Symphony Orchestra (u/s both Ann & Liz Callaway); Indianapolis Symphony Orchestra with Sandi Patty; OKC Philharmonic; Hendersonville Symphony; Tulsa Signature Symphony; Winston-Salem Symphony; Muncie Symphony; Colorado Springs Philharmonic; and Long Beach Symphony amongst other performances.

 Emily is a GRAMMY (The Recording Academy) member, published ASCAP lyricist, composer, producer and recording artist for TV and Film and is a studio singer and voice-over artist for national radio and TV commercials.
-Her double disc debut album, Two-Way Street, released in 2012 and her A Mother Daughter Christmas album was released in 2016 and was nominated for a Hollywood Music in Media award.
+Her double disc debut album, Two-Way Street, released in 2012 and her A Mother Daughter Christmas album was released in 2016 and was nominated for a Hollywood Music in Media award and won the IMEA Holiday Album of the Year.

 She also was recently named an Oklahoma State University 2013 Outstanding Alumni for the College of Business at the OSU Spears Hall of Fame Banquet and also as Oklahoma State University 2017 Distinguished Alumni for the College of Arts & Sciences.